The Gaia-Kepler Stellar Properties Catalog. II. Planet Radius Demographics as a Function of Stellar Mass and Age: The Planet Radius Valley

-Figure \ref{fig:pradmass} directly correlates planet radii with stellar mass.
-To quantify the stellar mass dependence of the planet radius valley, we used \texttt{gapfit} \citep{Loyd2019} to fit a line of the form:
+Figure \ref{fig:pradmass} directly compares planet radii with stellar mass.
+To quantify the stellar mass dependence of the planet radius gap's location in planet radius, we used \texttt{gapfit} \citep{Loyd2020} to fit a line of the form:

-where the average valley depth is maximized in the 2D KDE distribution (red line).
+where the average gap depth is deepest in the 2D KDE distribution (red line).
 To ensure \texttt{gapfit} found the line corresponding to the deepest valley, we constrained the range of the \texttt{gapfit} search to 1.5--2.4\,\rearth.

-To determine the uncertainty of the best-fit line while accounting for finite sampling, we drew each of the planet radii and stellar masses from Gaussians centered at each planet radius/stellar mass value with standard deviations given by the maximum of the upper and lower uncertainties for each planet radius and stellar mass.
+To determine the uncertainty of the best-fit line while accounting for finite sampling, we drew each of the planet radii and stellar masses from normal distributions centered at each planet radius/stellar mass value with standard deviations given by the maximum of the upper and lower uncertainties for each planet radius and stellar mass.
 Next, we computed a 2D KDE from these simulated observations within the bounds of Figure \ref{fig:pradmass}, and constructed a sample of artificial planets drawn from the 2D KDE distribution.
-Then, we ran \texttt{gapfit} with $\mathrm{M_0}$\,=\,0.95\,\mdot, $\mathrm{R_{0,init}}$\,=\,1.89\,\rearth, $m_{init}$\,=\,0.27, and \texttt{sig}\,=\,0.15 (bandwidth in units of \rearth for y-axis and \mdot for x-axis with no covariance) with 100 bootstraps to determine the best-fit slope for the valley in the newly sampled distribution of planet radii and stellar mass.
-We repeated this process for 100 re-draws of the planet radii and stellar masses and then computed uncertainties from these 10,000 determinations of the best-fit line using the \texttt{uncertainty\_from\_boots} routine provided within \texttt{gapfit}.
+Then, we ran \texttt{gapfit} with $\mathrm{M_0}$\,=\,0.95\,\mdot, $\mathrm{R_{0,init}}$\,=\,1.89\,\rearth, $m_{init}$\,=\,0.27, and \texttt{sig}\,=\,0.15 (bandwidth in units of $\log_{10}{\mathrm{R_\oplus}}$ for y-axis and $\log_{10}{\mathrm{M_\odot}}$ for x-axis with no covariance) with 100 bootstraps to determine the best-fit slope for the valley in the newly sampled distribution of planet radii and stellar mass.
+We repeated this process for 100 re-draws of the planet radii and stellar masses and then computed uncertainties from these 100\,$\times$\,100 determinations of the best-fit line using the \texttt{uncertainty\_from\_boots} routine provided within \texttt{gapfit}.
 The blue shaded region in the slope in Figure \ref{fig:pradmass} represents the 1$\sigma$ uncertainty region of the best-fit line (\slope\,=\,0.26$^{+0.21}_{-0.16}$).